partisiablockchain/dapp-playground/README.md

 * "Compute average salary, starting the ZK computation."

-Start the computation of the average salary, can only be called by the owner of the contract, i.e. must be signed by the account that deployed the contract.
+Start the computation of the average salary, can only be called by the owner of the contract, i.e. must be sent by the account that deployed the contract.
-There must also be at least 3 inputs to compute.
+There must also be at least 3 inputs added to the contract to compute.

 * "Show the ABI for a contract."